klaudiosinani/tusk/readme.md

 Head to the [releases](https://github.com/klauscfhq/tusk/releases/latest) page and download the appropriate installer for your system.

-Macos users can directly install through [homebrew-cask](https://caskroom.github.io/) `brew cask install tusk`
+Macos users can directly install through [Homebrew Cask](https://caskroom.github.io/) `brew cask install tusk`

 Arch Linux users can directly install through [AUR](https://aur.archlinux.org/packages/tusk/) `yaourt tusk`

 #### Note

-The version available on `Homebrew Cask` or `AUR` may not be the latest.<br/>
+The version available on `Homebrew Cask` or `AUR` may not be the latest.
 If that is the case, please consider downloading directly from the [Github releases](https://github.com/klauscfhq/tusk/releases/latest) page.

 ## Features